 By flattening the waterfall and making inventory available through multiple SSPs simultaneously, buyers now have a choice about how to access their target audiences.
 Some buy-side companies have begun to meaningfully assess the relative value of SSPs, who are now forced to compete against one another on auction dynamics, transparency and quality of pipes.

 In this world, buyers largely control the decision of which SSP will execute their transactions.
 This intensified the drive to cut out less appealing supply partners to optimize buyers' supply paths.
 Supply path optimization, or SPO, allows buyers to choose the best path towards a desired impression.

-While SPO was initially considered by DSPs, its appeal is expanding.
+While SPO was initially a DSP initiative, it quickly emerged as a strategy that agencies and advertisers are embarking on themselves.
 As programmatic continues to become a larger share of media spend, advertisers are taking more ownership of programmatic buying and concluding, along with the agencies that work on their behalf, that bespoke supply strategies can drive outsized results.